The power of art can never be underestimated – Amit Sengupta in conversation with Anjali Prabhu

 Is there a synthesis between literature and social sciences?
 For instance, how do you relate Jean Paul Sartre and Simone de Beauvoir’s creative and subversive literature with their critique of society and politics?
 How do you link theory and praxis in literature?

 This is a very big question and a very basic question, although I’m not so sure that research in the social sciences always links so seamlessly or even accurately to life (or “society and politics”).
 Regarding literature and the arts, though, that there is a link and in fact that the link is the very thing that makes literature a living thing, I know; and anybody who thinks about why s/he loves literature knows this.
 I don’t believe that it should be a straightforward job to describe or discover such a link or pertinence (I dare say “usefulness” in the sense of literature being something that helps us understand ourselves or others and our relationship to the universe or helping us to create for ourselves a meaningfulness in life – or precisely the lack of meaningfulness as described by religion or nation, if that is one’s proclivity).
 Indeed, the more intriguing or complex the link between literature and the world, the more interesting literature arguably becomes and the better it “works” in refining one’s ethics or approach to the world through a confrontation staged through art.
 Although reading like an amateur has many merits, and this might make the job of the critic or the teacher irrelevant, every culture needs the creation and flourishing of the arts in order to access alternative ways of thinking and even of understanding beyond strict rationality.
-Every culture depends on the exploration of creative acts of mind and body that can then open up paths to new ways of being.
 Moreover, we need these as much in informal, amateur, private spheres as we do in the realm of education and in public conversation so those steeped in these ways of thinking can influence and even forge a public culture undergirded by these insights gleaned through a closeness with art.

 These ideas of freedom are intimately connected to Western notions of democracy, which marched on together with capitalism and, if we are to believe Iverson and Soskice, the two are entirely compatible.
 It thus follows that at least the former Third World has greater reason to rethink the idea of democracy itself through its own history of insertion into the “global” world its peoples and newly-formed nations were eager to enter.
 Art and literature are essential to such rethinking for they conceive of the world (or can conceive of it) in radically other terms and put us in touch with a completely different image of what the world could look like.
 They also humanize suffering and bring it close to one’s own humanness, one’s breath, one’s structure of thought and one’s physical existence so they enliven contradictions intellectually and emotionally and thus prime society for change.